This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Frosting

-• While the cake is baking, prepare the frosting by stirring together the melted butter. milk, vanilla, brown sugar, coconut, and pecans.
-Once the cake has finished baking, pour the frosting over the hot cake.
+• While the cake is baking, prepare the frosting by stirring together ยผ cup melted salted butter, 3 tablespoons milk, 1 teaspoon vanilla extract, ยฝ cup packed light brown sugar, 1 cup sweetened shredded coconut, and ยฝ cup chopped pecans.
+Once the cake has finished baking, spread the frosting over the hot cake.

-• Switch the oven to the broiler and broil the frosted cake for 1-2 minutes, just until the edges of the coconut start to toast.
-This happens quickly, so don’t walk away from the oven while it broils.
+• Switch the oven to the broiler on high and broil the frosted cake for 1-2 minutes, just until the edges of the coconut start to toast.
+This happens quickly, so keep a close eye on it.

-• Let the cake cool for 20-30 minutes before slicing and serving.
-You may also cool the cake completely before serving.
+• Let the cake cool for at least 20-30 minutes before slicing and serving.

 Nutrition